 (1) ERCOT shall evaluate the event performance of an ERS Generator by measuring net injection of energy to the ERCOT System using data from metering as described in paragraph (5)(a) of Section 3.14.3.3, Emergency Response Service Provision and Technical Requirements.

-(2) A Non-Weather-Sensitive ERS Load will be classified as co-located with an ERS Generator if each site in the ERS Load is physically located with a site in the ERS Generator, and if both the ERS Generator and the ERS Load are represented by the same QSE and are participating in the same ERS service type and Time Periods.
+(2) A Non-Weather-Sensitive ERS Load will be classified as co-located with an ERS Generator if each site in the ERS Load is physically located with a site in the ERS Generator, if both the ERS Generator and the ERS Load are represented by the same QSE, and if both the ERS Generator and the ERS Load are awarded in the same ERS service type and in all the same Time Periods.
 If separate offers are received from different QSEs, both offers will be rejected.
 A Weather-Sensitive ERS Load is not eligible to be classified as co-located with an ERS Generator.

 (3) If an ERS Generator is co-located with an ERS Load the following shall apply: